Azure/azure-powershell/src/ImageBuilder/docs/New-AzImageBuilderTemplateDistributorObject.md

 `ARTIFACTTAG <IImageTemplateDistributorArtifactTags>`: Tags that will be applied to the artifact once it has been created/updated by the distributor.
   - `[(Any) <String>]`: This indicates any property can be added to this object.

+`TARGETREGION <ITargetRegion[]>`: The target regions where the distributed Image Version is going to be replicated to.
+This object supersedes replicationRegions and can be specified only if replicationRegions is not specified.
+  - `Name <String>`: The name of the region.
+  - `[ReplicaCount <Int32?>]`: The number of replicas of the Image Version to be created in this region.
+Omit to use the default (1).
+  - `[StorageAccountType <SharedImageStorageAccountType?>]`: Specifies the storage account type to be used to store the image in this region.
+Omit to use the default (Standard_LRS).

 ## RELATED LINKS